[output_post_excerpt]

 YOHANA: Who are you!?

 RAPHAEL: A messenger.
-How much do you remember?
+What is the last thing you remember?

 YOHANA: God sent us to bring back an ihuhhh…